awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-managing.md

 ## Opening a Message Template<a name="message-templates-managing-open"></a>

 By using the **Message templates** page, you can quickly find and open a specific message template to view the contents of the template and information about the template\.
-For example, you can view when the template was created and when the template was last updated\.
-After you open a template, you can also edit the template\.
+For example, you can view current and previous versions of the template, and determine when the template was last updated\.
+After you open a template, you can also [edit the template](#message-templates-managing-edit)\.

 **To open a message template**